All the best stuff to do for East End Kids and their crew!

 Kids Summer Splash at Royal Docks

 Royal Docks Summer Splash is back, offering delightful dock swimming, deckchair chilling, and super sandpits.
 Featuring a shallow end for younger children, this large lido built into Royal Victoria Dock provides a refreshing place to cool off for free this Summer.
 Jump in the water, create sand masterpieces, and enjoy free summer activities.
 Please note each child under the age of 8 must be accompanied by one adult 1:1, if using the lido.
+This year there will also be some crafting sessions and film screenings.

 Royal Victoria Dock, E16 1A6